chrisguttandin/midi-json-parser/README.md

     });
 ```

-In case you are comfortable with TypeScript this is the interface which describes the JSON
+In case you are comfortable with TypeScript, this is the interface which describes the JSON
 representation:

 ```typescript